otamm/Dev-Articles/README.md

 sudo snap install flutter --classic
 ```

-After flutter has finished installing, run a basic checkup which will also perform some automatic configuring with:
+After flutter has finished installing, run a basic checkup which will also perform some automatic configuring:

 ```bash
 flutter doctor -v